Macro static_assertions::const_assert [−][src]

 Expand description

-Asserts that constant expressions evaluate to true
+Asserts that constant expressions evaluate to true.

 Constant expressions can be ensured to have certain properties via this

-macro If the expression evaluates to false
+macro If the expression evaluates to false, the file will fail to compile.

-This is synonymous to static_assert
+This is synonymous to static_assert in C++.

 Alternatives

-There also exists const_assert_eq
+There also exists const_assert_eq for

 validating whether a sequence of expressions are equal to one another.